-Trekking Musala peak in the winter is an absolutely awesome experience.
+Trekking Musala peak in winter is an absolutely great experience.
 It is a wonderful way to appreciate the winter scenery and to enjoy views covering the whole of Bulgaria.
 The whole adventure is one of a kind and the landscapes are breathtaking.

 I have been trekking Musala peak a couple of times already but only in the summer.
-Trekking Musala peak in the winter was part of my bucket list, and I’m proud of myself to tick it off.
-It all began from one hike to the peak in the summer when with one friend of mine we were sitting at the top and talking how we want to get back here in the winter, so I did.
-To be honest trekking the Musala peak, the highest peak at the Balkanian Peninsula is not that kind of a big deal. there are more than 50, 000 people obeying the top annually.
+Trekking Musala peak in winter has been part of my bucket list, and I’m proud of myself to tick it off.
+It all began from one hike to the peak in the summer when a friend of mine and I were sitting at the top and talking about how we want to get back here in the winter, so I did.
+To be honest trekking the Musala peak, the highest peak at the Balkanian Peninsula is not that kind of a big deal.
+There are more than 50, 000 people obeying the top annually.

-One of the best things to trekk the Musala peak in the winter were the breathtaking views.
+One of the best things to trek Musala peak in the winter were the breathtaking views.
 From the top, you can see all the major mountains of Bulgaria, including Vitosha, Pirin, Balkan mountains, Sredna Gora, Rhodope Mountains, Osogovo.
-In the summer you can also see a few beautiful Rila lakes.
+In the summer, you can also see a few beautiful Rila lakes.

 Musala is the Everest of the Balkanian Peninsula, rising at 2 925m (9 596 ft) above sea level.